Vendiel/daresay-a11y/posts/error-description.md

 ---
 id: error-description
-title: Any error that occurs when filling in a form must be decribed in text
+title: Any error that occurs when filling in a form must be described in text
 tags:
   - Forms
 reqs: